 "Intentionally feeding wildlife in Colorado is illegal and can lead to a rise in human-wildlife-related conflict.
 Feeding wildlife also habituates wildlife to human forces and causes them to congregate which can lead to the spread of disease," CPW says.
 "It can also attract predators to a neighborhood."

 Carved pumpkins should not be donated because they can be contaminated with wax or paint.
-They may also be treated with bleach and other materials to prolong life when displaying.
+They may also be treated with bleach and other materials to prolong life when displayed.

-Lastly, if the Christmas decorations are starting to make their appearance in your home, there are suggestions for those pumpkins still displayed.
+Lastly, if the Christmas decorations are starting to appear in your home, there are suggestions for those pumpkins still displayed.
 In that case, Patton said you could cook them and turn the meat into a pie, muffins or another tasty treat.